Summary

 Monitoring: Track key metrics:

-• Tool calls per conversation (indicates complexity)
+- Tool calls per conversation (indicative of complexity).

-• Token cost per tool call cycle (each call adds tokens to the context)
+- Token cost per tool call cycle (each call adds tokens to the context).

-Cost Optimization
+Cost Optimisation

-Strategies to manage costs:
+Strategies to manage costs include:

 Testing Tool-Calling Applications